ZAPtronCoder/Smidgeon-O-Bliss/README.md

 # Smidgeon-of-Bliss-Mod-assets-
 Assets and more for a WIP ultimate food compat mod for Forge Minecraft 1.18.x.
-Read the README for more information.